Beyond-jQuery/book/manuscript/ajax.md

 No surprises with XHR.
 This attempt looks very similar to the URL-encoded POST request we sent in the last section, with the exception of stringifying our JavaScript object, and setting an appropriate `Content-Type` header.
 As you have already seen, we must address the same issues whether we are using jQuery or not.

-But sending a JSON-encoded resquest is only half of the required knowledge.
+But sending a JSON-encoded request is only half of the required knowledge.
 We must be prepared to receive and parse a JSON response too.
 That looks something like this with `XMLHTTPRequest`:

 {title="receive JSON-encoded data - web API - all browsers", lang=javascript}
 ~~~~~~~